cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 the proposal is within a bound of the validator's local clock.
 For that it uses `Precision` and `MessageDelay` consensus parameters, which are the same across all nodes for a given height.
-Specifically, the algorithm checks that the timestamp is no more than `Precision` greater than the node's local clock (i.e., not in the future) and no less than `MessageDelay + Precision` behind the node's local clock
+Specifically, the algorithm checks that the proposed block's timestamp is no more than `Precision` greater than the node's local clock (i.e., not in the future) and no less than `MessageDelay + Precision` behind the node's local clock